 - Make it unique.
 I will never get tired of saying this but ‘unique’ does not mean a combination of your name and surname or a street address you lived at when you were a child.
 It means something that makes sense only to you.
 Password entropy, which is a measurement of how unique a password is, remains the key to creating a strong password.

-- Select a base password with minimum length of 13 characters, which is the length experts now recommend to avoid being compromised by brute-force cracking (Source).
+- Select a base password with a minimum length of 13 characters, which is the length experts now recommend to avoid being compromised by brute-force cracking (Source).

 - Oh, and don’t use a dictionary to create a strong password – there are dictionary-based hacking tools in use.